Muyuzhierchengse/Muyuzhierchengse/README.md

 ##  ✨Have a nice day!✨

-I'm a prospective PhD student specializing in **_computation theory_**, with research interests spanning mathematics, computation, logic, and consciousness.
+I am an aspiring PhD student with a strong interest in computation theory.
+My research interests lie at the intersection of mathematics, computation, logic, and consciousness.

 I have previously worked on specific areas including:
 - Artificial Intelligence